Measuring economic outlook in the news: Methodology

 \subsection{Select relevant articles}

-In order to isolate the articles relevant to the state of the economy, we employ a classification approach.
+To isolate the articles relevant to the state of the economy, we employ a classification approach.
 Some media outlets within the Swissdox@LiRI database provide information about the section in which an article was published.
-We assume that articles in sections like “Business,” “Markets,” and “Economics” are likely to contain information about the state of the economy.
-Using the embeddings of these articles, we train a neural network model to classify whether a given article is related to economics.
+We assume that articles in economics-related sections like ``business'', ``markets'', and ``economics'' are likely to contain information about the state of the economy.
+We consider these economics-related articles as relevant, and articles published in other sections (e.g. ``sports'') non-relevant.
+We use the embeddings of the articles with known sections to train a neural network model to classify whether any given article is related to economics (i.e., relevant) or not.

+We evaluate different candidate models to classify the relevant (economics-related) articles before settling on the neural network.
+To train the models, we use a balanced sample of 300,000 articles, randomly selecting 150,000 articles each from both the relevant and non-relevant articles.
+We then evaluate the performance of the classifiers on a test set, an additional set of 150,000 articles, which were not used during training, also equally split between relevant and non-relevant articles.
+In our model evaluation, we achieved approximately 92\% accuracy using a linear model (L2-penalized logistic regression).
+A random forest also achieved 92\% accuracy.
+We settle on a simple feedforward neural network with four hidden layers in a funnel structure (512, 256, 128 and 64 neurons), ReLU activation, L2 regularization, dropout, batch normalization and sigmoid output layer; achieving 95\% accuracy.

+Next, we evaluate the precision-recall tradeoff.
+Figure \ref{fig:acc_prec} in the Appendix \ref{sec:accuracy vs precision} displays the overall accuracy vs.\ precision for different candidate models, illustrating our choice of model and classification threshold.
+To improve the model's ability to correctly identify relevant articles (precision) and limit the number of false positives, we increase the classification threshold from 0.5 to 0.8, trading off some accuracy for gains in precision.
+The final model achieves 93\% accuracy and 95\% precision on the test data, demonstrating the strong performance of our classifier.
+We then use the trained classifier to label and select all relevant articles in the full data.

-This model is then applied to the entire database to filter irrelevant articles, leaving us with a refined set of articles covering economics.
-In total, we retain 2.7 million relevant articles in German and 0.4 million in French.
-The number of relevant articles per month increased over time, from around 3,000 articles in January 1999 to a peak of approximately 17,000 articles per month during the COVID-19 pandemic, and to around 13,000 articles in November 2025.
+Based on the model prediction, we select only relevant articles from the full sample, leaving us with a refined set of economics-related articles.
+In total, we retain 2.7 million relevant articles in German and 0.4 million relevant articles in French.
+The number of relevant articles per month increased over time, from approximately 3,000 articles in January 1999 to a peak of approximately 17,000 articles per month during the COVID-19 pandemic, and to approximately 13,000 articles in November 2025.
 Figure \ref{fig:swissdox_relevant} shows the distribution of these articles over time, segmented by publication type.
 By selecting only articles relevant to the state of the economy, we improve the signal in the data.